edhowland/vish/Bugs.md

 # Bugs

+## Bug: still more problems with bin/repl.rb

+Cannot assign a lambda and then call it in the next pass thru the REPL.

+I do not think the @lambdas are being retained like the @blocks were before.

 ## Bug: :fret opcode will not work if encountered inside a loop frame or block frame.

 Since the current stack is inside either MainFrame or outer FunctionFrame,